kitfactory/illumo-flow/docs/flow.md

 `Flow.run` returns the mutated `context`; per-node outputs also remain under `context["payloads"]` for inspection.

 `FunctionNode` instances expect the implementation path under `context.inputs.callable`.
-Literal strings are imported when the flow is built, while expressions (for example `$.registry.transform`) are evaluated against the runtime context. `CustomRoutingNode` follows the same pattern using `context.inputs.routing_rule` or a top-level `routing_rule` entry.
+Literal strings are imported on demand during execution, while expressions (for example `$.registry.transform`) are evaluated against the runtime context. `CustomRoutingNode` follows the same pattern using `context.inputs.routing_rule` or a top-level `routing_rule` entry.

 ### Fan-Out and Broadcast
 - For `A | B` when both edges must fire, Flow forwards the same payload object to each target without additional metadata.